sjyk/cmsc13600-course-project/docs/HW-4-Front-End.md

      c.
 A radio button instructor/student
      d.
 A password
      e.
 A "Sign Up" button that will create this student/instructor
+     f.
+Note that this requires creating a new template!
    - `/app/new` should only accept GET requests and should error if there is a POST request
    - When a user hits the sign up button, the form data is sent to Django via a POST request to `/app/createUser`.
      a.
 It is up to you to create the form elements and the naming so that you can appropriately read the data from the POST request